 I’m passionate about science, sustainability, environmental justice, and health and would love to chat with others interested in these topics!

 Hello!
-I’m Trisha, a third-year student at Cornell University from Texas, USA.
-I’m majoring in Environment and Sustainability with a concentration in Food Systems, and minoring in International Relations and Climate Change.
+I’m Trisha, a fourth-year student at Cornell University from Texas, USA.
+I’m majoring in Environment and Sustainability with a dual focus on food systems and wildlife conservation, and minoring in International Relations.
 My interests in combining my enduring passions for writing and wildlife conservation have driven me to explore multiple perspectives on highly-controversial issues such as trophy hunting, retaliatory animal killings, and illegal wildlife crime.
 Thus, during my first summer as a Laidlaw Scholar and as a member of the Morally Contested Conservation team, I wrote a literature review on the interconnectedness of climate change and human-wildlife conflicts in East and southern Africa.
 In June and July 2024, I furthered this research by traveling to the University of Oxford and to the Burunge Wildlife Management Area in Tanzania.
+I will be returning to Oxford and Burunge in June and July 2025 to report my results.

 As an aspiring environmental policymaker and journalist, I am passionate about making technical scientific information more accessible to the general public.
 At Cornell, I am an Institute of Politics and Global Affairs Scholar, through which I interact with policymakers monthly to discuss pervasive issues in international politics.
 I also speak Marathi, Spanish, and Swahili at varying levels of fluency and plan to continue to grow my language skills to communicate environmental issues across continents and cultures.